 Jetties Beach, on the north shore, is the most popular beach on the island and is a great place to relax.
 The beach also has a playground for children.
-Madaket Beach is a bit more secluded and is located on the west side of the island.
+Madaket Beach is a bit more secluded and is located on the island’s west side.
 It is a beautiful place to watch the sunset.

-Surfside Beach is one of the most popular and crowded beaches on the island.
+Surfside Beach is one of the island’s most popular and crowded beaches.
 It’s mostly used for surfing and bodyboarding.
-It is located on the southern side of the island and has a great view of the sunset over the Atlantic Ocean.
+It is located on the island’s southern side and has a great view of the sunset over the Atlantic Ocean.

 2) Visit the Nantucket Whaling Museum